danielj314/project-one/README.md

 [View the live project here.](https://github.com/danielj314/project-one)

-This is the main marketing website for The Jets.
+This is the main marketing website for a fictional rockband named The Jets.
 It is designed to market the band to fans and potential listeners and to inform them of upcoming shows.

 ## User Experience (UX)